GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Native binary grid files
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The old style native grid file format that was common in earlier version
+The old-style native grid file format that was common in earlier version
 of GMT is still supported, although the use of netCDF files is
 strongly recommended.
 The file starts with a header of 892 bytes
 containing a number of attributes defining the content.
 The